Kenya Safaris

 What type of accommodation can I expect?

-Most lodge rooms and tents have comfortable beds, a desk and unique private bathroom; some lodges have perfected an outdoor shower with no roof but walls that protect your modesty.
+Most lodge rooms and tents have comfortable beds, a desk and a unique private bathroom; some lodges have perfected an outdoor shower with no roof but walls that protect your modesty.

 What can I expect from a safari in Kenya?